vicb/flyXC/apps/fetcher/README.md

 ### 2. Create the VM

-To spin up a new VM instance from the template:
+To spin up a new VM instance from the `fetcher-tmpl` template:

 ```bash
 pnpm nx create-vm fetcher